luizomf/typehints_python_playground/LISKOV.md

 # O Princípio da Substituição de Liskov (LSP)

-## A Definição Formal (Barbara Liskov, 1988)

-Em 1988, Barbara Liskov formalizou o princípio de forma bastante acadêmica:
+A Definição Formal de Barbara Liskov é bastante acadêmica:

 > "What is wanted here is something like the following substitution property: If for each object
 > `o1` of type `S` there is an object `o2` of type `T` such that for all programs `P` defined in